nestjs/docs.nestjs.com/content/techniques/queues.md

 export class AppModule {}
 ```

-Please note that because your function is being executed in a forked process, Dependency Injection (and IoC container) won't be available.
+> warning **Warning** Please note that because your function is being executed in a forked process, Dependency Injection (and IoC container) won't be available.
 That means that your processor function will need to contain (or create) all instances of external dependencies it needs.

 #### Async configuration